-Since our inception, our team has always worked very hard to ensure our content services platform can adhere to the strictest security standards and protocols.
+Since our inception, our team has always worked very hard to ensure our Content Services Platform (CSP) can adhere to the strictest security standards and protocols.
 This has been particularly true during the past two years when we’ve invested heavily to keep the Nuxeo Platform secure while continuing to provide the high-performance levels our customers depend on.

 When I took on the official role as head of security at Nuxeo in 2017, my first step was to ensure we had effective processes in place to ensure we always have as much information as possible about the “what, where, when, and how” in regards to how data and content is managed within the Nuxeo Platform.
 With this foundation in place, we’re better equipped to deal with security incidents when they occur.

 Secure Office Connectivity and Network Updates